About BirdWise

 Does BirdWise feel like a game?
 Is BirdWise a game?

 BirdWise is being continuously developed as a learning tool with elements of your favorite apps and games to help keep you having fun and feeling motivated.
-We show your overall stats along with daily and weekly streaks.
+We show your overall stats along with daily streak and weekly stats.
 For each challenge you set yourself, we step you up through three skill levels as you progress through the quizzes.
 Once you have completed level three, we celebrate your achievement with a big check mark and move you to the next challenge.

 Can I use BirdWise on my smart phone or mobile phone?